Best Practices for Flexible Work Implementation

 Define flexibility.
 Flexible work refers to when and where work is conducted.
 Some units may wish to further expound on flexible work by defining parameters around flex time (working outside of business hours) and flex space (working remotely).

 Assess technology and ergonomic needs.
 Units may wish to outline the technology and office equipment they will provide to employees as part of their Work.
 With Flexibility. plan (e.g., webcam, monitors, etc).
-Purchasing and providing equipment for faculty and staff should stay within the parameters of the Purchasing Guidance for equipment outlined by Purchasing Services coming in summer 2021.
+Purchasing and providing equipment for faculty and staff should stay within the parameters of the Purchasing Guidance for equipment outlined by Purchasing Services.
 Faculty and staff are responsible for costs associated with home internet and phone services.

 Ensure equity and inclusion in decision making.
 All employees, regardless of work location, should have access to the systems, technology, and collaboration methods to carry out their work at any time.
 This could include VPN technology or specific software in addition to considering ergonomic assessments and assistive technology.